The Witch of Joshua Ward House, Salem

 joshua ward house salem

 Located in the infamous Salem, Massachusetts, the Joshua Ward House has a dark past connected to the Salem witch trials.
+In 1981, Carlson Realty purchased this beautiful federal-style brick house in order to convert it into their realty offices.

 At Christmas that year, a co-worker was going around snapping Polaroid photos of the employees, to hang on a Christmas wreath, that adorned one of the office’s doors.